tanaikech/taking-advantage-of-google-apps-script/README.md

 - [SOUWA_GAS](https://github.com/tanaikech/SOUWA_GAS) : GAS library for summing string elements in an array at the high speed
 - [ZipFolder](https://github.com/tanaikech/ZipFolder) : This is a library for zipping a folder using Google Apps Scripts.
 - [RangeListApp](https://github.com/tanaikech/RangeListApp) : RangeListApp is a GAS library for retrieving, putting and replacing values for Spreadsheet by a range list with a1Notation using Google Apps Script (GAS).
+- [DownloadLargeFilesByUrl](https://github.com/tanaikech/DownloadLargeFilesByUrl) : DownloadLargeFilesByUrl is a GAS library for downloading large files from URL to Google Drive using Google Apps Script (GAS).

 <br>